armory/docs/content/en/armory-enterprise/installation/armory-operator/op-manifest-reference/repository.md

       - `username`: The username of the artifactory user to authenticate as.
       - `password`: The password of the artifactory user to authenticate as.
 Supports encrypted value.

-## Kustomize patch examples

-You can see examples in the `spinnaker-kustomize-patches` repo's [`git` folder](https://github.com/armory/spinnaker-kustomize-patches/tree/master/accounts/git).